Connect with others who understand.

 • Bright lights

-“The other trigger for my migraines in the morning is if there was a major weather change overnight,” D’angelo said.
+“The other trigger for my migraine attacks in the morning is if there was a major weather change overnight,” D’angelo said.

 Symptoms of Morning Migraine